-Central City Value's goals are best reflected in the Schoolwide Learner Outcomes (SLOs, formerly known as ESLRs).

-Central City Value High School students are:
+University Prep Value's goals are best reflected in the Schoolwide Learner Outcomes (SLOs).
+University Prep Value High School students are:

-- 1. Life-long self-directed learners who:

-- a.
-Possess a strong academic foundation

-- b.
-Think critically and analytically to expand knowledge and solve problems;

-- c.
-Demonstrate the skills and knowledge to adapt to new technologies;

-- d.
-Take risks for the sake of growth;

-- e.
-Set, prioritize, and pursue goals;

-- f.
-Recognize and use resources; and

-- g.
-Strive to enhance and maintain physical, mental, and emotional well-being.
+- 1. Life-long self-directed learners who: - a.
+Take ownership of their education - b.
+Fulfill their potential by taking risks for the sake of growth - c.
+Set, prioritize, and pursue goals to achieve success - d.
+Think critically and analytically to expand knowledge and solve problems - e.
+Utilize and explore resources to maximize learning opportunities - f.
+Strive to enhance and maintain physical, mental, and emotional well-being